 Notch filter design considerations include wavelength range, attenuation depth, and bandwidth, which together determine their performance and suitability for an application.

-• Bandwidth defines the frequency range of light waves that the filter blocks, and can be very narrow, just a few nanometers, or relatively broad, up to hundreds of nanometers, depending on the application requirements.
+- Bandwidth defines the wavelength range of light waves that the filter blocks, and can be very narrow, just a few nanometers, or relatively broad, up to hundreds of nanometers, depending on the application requirements.
 Properly balancing these parameters allows for efficient, targeted optical filtering.

 Conclusion